raniasalem9998/lonely-journal/python/python_3.md

 convert a number into a string.

 # LAB
-## Estimated time
-5-10 minutes

-## Level of difficulty
-Easy

-## Objectives
-becoming familiar with the inputting and outputting of data in Python;
-evaluating simple expressions.
 ## Scenario
 Your task is to complete the code in order to evaluate the results of four basic arithmetic operations.